cythral/lambdajection/README.md

 | Lambdajection.Templates  | ![Nuget](https://img.shields.io/nuget/v/Lambdajection.Templates?label=version&style=flat-square) ![Nuget](https://img.shields.io/nuget/dt/Lambdajection.Templates?color=blue&style=flat-square)   |

 ## 3. Templates
-> ℹ Templates will be available starting in v0.5.0-beta1

 Lambdajection .NET templates are available for your convenience.
 Run `dotnet new [template-name] --help` to see a list of available options for each template.